Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/discovery/moving-to-saas.md

 Sitecore Edge supports a headless architecture, delivering content via APIs to front-end applications, which then render the content. ​When you publish a page from Pages, related items included in that page are also automatically published.

 ​Consider the content architecture that is required to make publishing easier for the end user - for customization on actions following Publishing, consider that these need to be moved to the ‘head-app'.
-As an example, timed publishing, when you need precise to the second publishing of your content, can be either setup using Personalization rules or leveraging the middleware from Next.JS.
+As an example, timed publishing, when you need precise to the second publishing of your content, can be either setup using Personalization rules or leveraging the middleware from Next.JS or ASP.NET Core.

 Review th [Publishing to Edge](/learn/accelerate/xm-cloud/pre-development/information-architecture/publishing-to-edge) recipe for more information on Publishing.